isaacohenedanso/Cachesim/readme.md

-# AN TRACE-BASED CACHE SIMULATOR FOR ALL CACHE TYPES
+# A TRACE-BASED CACHE SIMULATOR FOR ALL CACHE TYPES

 This is a project from this [website](https://occs.oberlin.edu/~ctaylor/classes/210SP13/cache.html) to help users of the site understand the functionings of the cache